Why Employment Screening?

 - We then perform a state criminal background check to determine whether the candidate could pose an unreasonable risk to your business, your current employees, or your customers and guests.

-- We are a drug-free workplace.
-In addition to pre-employment screening, our drug-free policy allows for random, reasonable suspicion, and post-accident drug testing for candidates while on assignment with our clients.
+- In addition to pre-employment screening, we can conduct random, reasonable suspicion, and post-accident drug testing for candidates while on assignment with our clients.

 - If applicable, we will conduct a computer skills assessment.